digital-raven/raven/docs/user-guide.md

 Specific notes regarding Yuzu are included here.

 Many emulators exist for other Nintendo systems and are perfectly legal and continue their development under their original development teams and websites.
-Some were even developed and released while their target systems were still active on the market.
+Many were developed and released while their target systems were still active on the market.
 For example, Dolphin Emulator is a GameCube / Wii emulator released in 2003 and the GameCube was still very active on store shelves in that year, and Dolphin Emulator continues its development and distribution to this day.
 Dolphin had Wii support in 2008, and the Wii was still a very hot commodity on store shelves having released in November 2006.
 Why is Yuzu considered a black sheep in this field?